 So farmland is producing more with roughly the same investment as 60 years ago.
 This is one reason why food prices (and corn prices) have remained so low overtime.
 The land produces more, ensuring that supply keeps up with demand, keeping prices low.
 However, should farmland productivity stop going up, that means that supply will no longer be able to keep up with demand, and food prices will rise.
 This, in turn, will cause the value of farmland to rise as well.
 No matter what happens, farmland’s value goes up.

 Farmland is a long-term asset

 Historical returns from farmland have outpaced many other more popular investments like the S&P 500, Nasdaq, Gold, and multi-unit real estate.
 Gains in productivity play a role in driving the value of farmland, as well as higher rents.
 However, for your farmland to perform, you need to treat it like an investment.
-This means making sure you are receiving fair rent and that the nutrients that are removed form the soil are put back in, maintaining the asset for the future.
-Fortunately, Tillable makes it easier than ever to manage your farmland and get the returns you deserve
+This means making sure you are receiving fair rent and that the nutrients that are removed from the soil are put back in, maintaining the asset for the future.
+Fortunately, Tillable makes it easier than ever to manage your farmland and get the returns you deserve.

 Get Your Free Farmland Checkup

 Fill out your information below and a Tillable representative will personally complete your Free Farmland Checkup, including a rent evaluation, your farm’s productivity score, soil maps and more.